sagemath/trac_to_gh/Issue 6065.md

 # Issue 6065: [with patch, needs review] implement some missing trig methods on RealIntervalFieldElement

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6065

 Original creator: cwitty